julianritchey/algorithmic-trading-homework/.ipynb_checkpoints/README-checkpoint.md

 ![Actual Returns vs. Strategy Returns - Tuned](Resources/actual_vs_strategy_returns_tuned.png)
 ![Actual Returns vs. Strategy Returns - AdaBoost Classifier](Resources/actual_vs_strategy_returns_adaboostclassifier_zoomed.png)

 In the above plots, it can be observed that there appears to be no difference in strategy returns between all three models.
 This may imply that, despite minor differences between the models, each model provided the same&mdash;or very similar&mdash;trade signals.
-For a better comparison of the models, the metrics from the classification reports should be analyzed:
+For a better comparison of the models, the metrics from the classification reports should be analyzed.

 | Model                   | Accuracy | Long precision | Long recall | Short precision | Short recall |
 |:----------------------- |:--------:|:--------------:|:-----------:|:---------------:|:------------:|